A practical guide to the Gorgias average response time and zero touch tickets report

 The report has a few standard metrics, but let's zoom in on the two that give you the clearest read on speed and automation.

-• Zero-Touch Tickets: Think of this as your automation grade.
+Zero-Touch Tickets: Think of this as your automation success rate.
 It counts how many tickets were solved and closed without a human agent ever getting involved.
-These are usually handled by Gorgias’s own automation tools, like Rules or their AI Agent.
-A high number here is a good sign, meaning your systems are fielding the simple stuff so your team can tackle the tougher problems.
+These are handled by Gorgias’s robust automation tools, like Rules or their AI Agent.
+A high number here is a great sign, meaning your systems are fielding the simple stuff so your team can tackle the tougher problems.

 The report also shows things like Customer Satisfaction (CSAT), Resolution Time, and total closed tickets.
-But by keeping an eye on ART and Zero-Touch Tickets, you get a direct view of your efficiency and how much value you're getting from automation.
+By keeping an eye on ART and Zero-Touch Tickets, you get a direct view of your efficiency and the impressive value you're getting from automation.

 How to use the report

 Data is only really useful when it helps you do something differently.
-This report is best used as a launchpad for asking good questions and making smart tweaks to your support workflow.
+This report is best used as a launchpad for asking good questions and making smart refinements to your support workflow.

 Here’s how you can actually use the data: